Skip to Main Content

 LESBIAN

-There have been several designs over the years
+There have been several designs of the lesbian pride flag over the years.

 • Designed by Sean Campbell in 1999, this design draws on Greek mythology.
 In ancient Greece, the Amazons were a tribe of warrior women who wielded the double-headed labrys axe.
 The black triangle refers to the symbol used to identify lesbians to in Nazi concentration camps.